garrandall/popular-music-data/tracks/heart-on-my-sleeve-bryan-ferry.md

 The way that I choose
 And I, just want to let you know
 Sometimes I, find it so hard not to show
-Ooh don't sigh
+Oh don't sigh
 Baby you're not alone
 I'll wear my heart on my sleeve
 Wear my heart on my sleeve
 I wear my heart on my sleeve
 Wear my heart on my sleeve
-Ooh and I, just want to let you know
+Oh and I, just want to let you know
 Sometimes I, find it so hard not to show
 Don't you sigh
 Maybe you're not alone